juanfranblanco/Nethereum.Docs/docs/ethereum-and-clients/choosing-a-chain-for-development.md

 #### 3. Ropsten

-Less popular since hacked early 2017, however, Ropsten is still in service.
+Less popular now, Ropsten is still in service.

 [Ropsten Github Repo](https://github.com/ethereum/ropsten)

+NOTE JUAN: This needs to link to our Infura document
 Note: public testnets can be accessed via public nodes such as [INFURA](https://www.infura.io)

+For more info on public testnets check Karl Floersch [blog post](https://karl.tech/intro-guide-to-ethereum-testnets/)

 ## Ether Faucets